myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 $ nm crackme-32
 ```

-Now we can launch `gdb` for get the information we need to exploit our crackme program.
+Now we can launch `gdb` to get the information we need to exploit our crackme program.

 ```sh
 $ gdb